harmony-one/x/progress/theo-perisic.md

 ---

+2024-02-21 Wed: Sync with Yuriy, Artem, and Frank for tasks to implement location updates and most recent UI changes.

+2024-02-20 Tue: Completed EthDenver troubleshooting.
+10:30 sync, coordinating front-end logic changes with team.

+2024-02-19 Mon: Harmony Ecosystem Roundup speaker.
+Continued Human-Protocol product development.
+(1hr) Insights for specific UI/UX.
+Needs: First Hash Page: add wording to tell user what to do, pre-fill links with placeholder names like Twitter and Telegram.
+We are missing a DRIVE TO ACTION as people use the application and reach the end of the flow they are left wondering “What next?” creating a funnel to a specific use or interaction within or outside of the app will be ideal.

+---

+2024-02-18 Sun: Practiced 30-sec walkthrough of Human-Protocol and user flows with outside users.
+(5hr) Insights: Current flow is heavily dependent on someone looking over their shoulder, without it user is quickly lost.
+With help the user understands the flow, but when left alone to continue using it there is a drop-off.
+Resolution: SIMPLIFY.
+When explained to the user, the core features make sense, but when left alone it is clear the UI/UX needs changes to ease the user through the product.

+2024-02-17 Sat: [Brief product requirement document](https://harmonyone.notion.site/Stripped-Down-PRD-for-Human-Protocol-30e7a6aa2fdf4e12a7fd2432969087f7?pvs=4) to show stripped down core functionality of Human-Protocol.
+(1hr)

+2024-02-16 Fri: Detailed authentication, urls, and UI updates for remote team.

+2024-02-15 Thu: Hand-off to Artem and Yuriy, completed project outline for team sync following morning meetings.
+Completed mock for main page with user flow.

+2024-02-14 Wed: Internal team meetings throughout the day.

+2024-02-13 Tue: Merge from Julia’s project with Human-Protocol.
+Color definitions listed as green for verified, blue for self-endorsement, and yellow for other users, giving us a dynamic social profile.

+2024-02-12 Mon: Draft for shard 0 consensus down announcement.
+Detailed Front-end tasks for Franks and Artem.

+---

 2024-02-11 Sun: Added elements UI, and [pop-up implementation](https://github.com/harmony-one/human-protocol/pull/8).

 2024-02-10 Sat: Updated Artem on new direction for human-protocol.
 Green for user self update, Blue for external user update. $ for links, # for interests.
 OAuth user interface same as interests page.